MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper.md

 When importing your extensions from a different browser such as Google Chrome, The Microsoft Edge imports a local copy and asks for permission before it is turned on.
 The permissions for some of the extensions may have changed.
 To review the extension permissions, go to `edge://extensions`.

-You can choose to import data from another browser at any time by going to **edge://settings/importData**.
+You may choose to import data from another browser at any time by going to `edge://settings/importData`.

 ## Install and update